UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.distributor.REGISTER

-The connector send this action to register to push messages.
+The connector sends this action to register to push messages.
 The intent MUST contain 2 extras:
 * application (String): with the end user application package name.
 The distributor MUST be able to handle many connections with a single application.
 * token (String): with a random token to identify the connection between the connector and the distributor.
 It MUST be unique on distributor side.

 It MAY be send with the following extra:
-* features (ArrayList<String>): indicate the connector supports a set of optional features.
-Only "bytesMessage" is currently specified.
+* features (ArrayList<String>): indicate the connector is requesting a set of optional features to be enabled.
+It MUST be the qualified name of the action declared to advertise this feature.
+The connector MUST check that the action is declared before requesting an optional feature.

 The distributor MUST send a broadcast intent to one of the following action when it handles this action:
 * org.unifiedpush.android.connector.NEW_ENDPOINT